widmogrod/zf2-semi-http-cache/README.md

 ## Configuration

-By default, HTTP Cache is disabled if you wan to enable it you should enable it by adding minimal configuration:
+By default, HTTP Cache is disabled if you wan to enable it you should enable it by adding minimal configuration or copying file config/zf2-semi-http-cache.local.php.dist to your application configuration.

 ```php
 <?php